wavemaker/docs/learn/app-development/sspa/micro-frontend.md

 ---
 ---

 [WaveMaker](https://www.wavemakeronline.com/) is a low-code platform enabling users to develop high-quality apps swiftly.
-Micro Frontends is a design practice that enables the users to scale their development and produce composable independent modules that can serve in building a new app or progressively integrating features into an existing app.
+Micro Frontends is a design practice that enables users to scale their development and produce composable independent modules that can serve in building a new app or progressively integrating features into an existing app.

 To support our customers' phased modernization methods, we wanted to build support for this cutting-edge design pattern in the microservices world.